;

 The internal structure of the tooth: Dental tubes connected to the nerves of the tooth

-Additionally, dentin contains tiny channels called dentinal tubules, which run through its thickness and connect with the dental pulp.
-On the surface of dentin, there can be around 10,000 to 25,000 dentinal tubules per square millimeter.
+In addition, dentin contains tiny openings called dentinal tubules, which run from the outer surface of the dentin to the center of the tooth, where the nerves are located.
+There can be anywhere from 10,000 to 25,000 dentinal tubules per square millimeter.

 Dentinal tubules sealed after application of a remineralizing agent

-Sensodyne is a clinically proven brand that is highly recommended for relieving tooth sensitivity.
-It offers effective active ingredients in different types of toothpaste.
-Two notable options are:
+Sensodyne is a clinically proven brand that’s highly recommended for relieving tooth sensitivity.
+Its active ingredients target sensitivity in two ways: numbing the nerves and remineralizing the tooth surface.
+Here are two of the top options:

 Sensodyne Rapid Relief

-This toothpaste is clinically proven to relieve sensitivity pain in just 60 seconds.
-It contains stannous fluoride, which helps remineralize the teeth and creates a protective barrier over sensitive areas.
-It is recommended to brush your teeth with this toothpaste twice a day.
-You can also apply a small amount to sensitive areas and leave it for 1 minute before brushing.
+This toothpaste claims to relieve sensitivity pain in just 60 seconds.
+It contains stannous fluoride, which helps remineralize the teeth and forms a protective barrier over sensitive areas.
+Use it like a regular toothpaste, brushing twice a day for a full 2 minutes.

 Sensodayne toothpaste features: